 Generally, processing time is 3 days after the date the request is received.
 In addition, your must allow for postal delivery time.

-If the certificate is to be used abroad, you must send it to the County Governor to apply an apostille, and you must state which country the certificate is to be used in.
+If the certificate is to be used abroad, you must send it to the County Governor to apply an apostille or The Ministry of Foreign Affairs who legalises certificates.
+You must inform which country you need to use the certificate in.
 Read more about apostille and legalisation.